 Members of the Safety and Health Code Board,

-As an employee/crew leader in the heavy construction industry, I strongly oppose adopting a Permanent Standard for Infectious Disease Prevention: SARS CoV-2 Virus that causes COVID 19, 16VAC25-220.
+As an Project Manager in the heavy construction industry, I oppose adopting a Permanent Standard for Infectious Disease Prevention: SARS-CoV-2 Virus That Causes COVID-19, 16VAC25-220.

 · Construction is an essential business performing critical work in the Commonwealth since the onset of the pandemic.
 The health and safety of all employees is the top priority of our company.
 A culture of safety is our primary operating principle.
 We implemented the CDC and OSHA COVID-19 guidelines for construction as soon as they were published and are in compliance with the CARES Act mandates.

 · Construction worked for four and a half months under CDC and OSHA guidelines before the Emergency Temporary Standard became effective, July 27,2020.
 During those months we implemented critical safety measures to ensure the health of our employees.
 The federal guidelines for construction were working and additional regulations were duplicative and unnecessary.

 · The science of COVID-19 is continuously being updated.
 The CDC and OSHA guidelines are frequently updated to reflect the science.
 The Emergency Temporary Standard, proposed in April 2020, is outdated and inflexible.
 If the standard were to become permanent, it would continue to require businesses to comply with outdated regulations.
 What was thought to be true about the transmission of SARS-CoV-2 in April, is no longer accurate.
 As an example, the disinfection standard requirements are based on practices that now may not provide meaningful reduction in transmission.
 An hour or more a day is spent disinfecting tools and equipment.
 It is time consuming and burdensome to continue with practices no longer scientifically relevant.